-HOW HAPPY FAMILIES ARGUE
+HOW HAPPY FAMILIES ARGUE WELL

-When children are learning who they are, testing boundaries, and expressing big emotions, conflict naturally follows.
+When children are learning who they are, testing boundaries, and expressing big emotions, conflict often follows.
 While many parents worry that arguments mean something is wrong, the truth is that disagreements can be a healthy and important part of family relationships when they’re handled well.

 In families where arguments never seem to happen, it often isn’t because everything is calm and happy.
 More commonly, difficult feelings and unresolved issues are being avoided.
 Over time, this can lead to resentment, emotional distance, and escalating child behaviour challenges.

-These skills don’t just improve behaviour at home — they shape how children handle relationships throughout their lives.
+These skills don’t just improve behaviour at home, they shape how children handle relationships throughout their lives.

 Understanding the difference between how unhappy families argue and how happy families handle conflict can transform your family relationships and reduce ongoing behaviour struggles.